bcgsc/mavis/docs/source/faqs.rst

 Don't worry, this is the case for a lot of tools.
 MAVIS accepts unknowns for this reason for some of the required columns.
 These unknown or not-specified values are then expanded to all possible combinations during the clustering step.
-For this reason it is sometimes helpful to use the 'input_id' column to track your calls through the MAVIS pipeline.
+For this reason it is sometimes helpful to use the :term:`tracking_id` column to track your calls through the MAVIS pipeline.